brianrisk/SYNTHBLAST-threejs-game/ideas.md

 * "enemies can shoot"

 ### Modes
-* mode: zombie mode (no buildings, quadrouple the enemies, more shields, one pad in the middle in a building fence)
+* zombie mode (no buildings, quadrouple the enemies, more shields, one pad in the middle in a building fence)
-* mode: campaign
+* campaign
-* mode: maze
+* maze
+* compete

 #### Zombie mode
 * have to kill all zombies before impervious wall descends to reveal the single pad
 * titan zombies

+#### compete mode;
+* trying to collect all pads before an opponent
+* every time you shoot an enemy they show up on your competitors screen

 ### skybox
 * make synthwave background (syntywave sunset)